Physical Determination of the Action: Energy

 Equipollence and conservation of energy are equivalent principles.
-The conservation of energy is very far from the status of an empirical law - as Schlaudt explains \cite{Schlaudt} - much more it is the basis for the quantification of 'vis viva' $E_{\mathrm{kin}} \left[ \circMa_{\:\mathbf{v}_{a}} \right]$, the kinetic energy of individual particles and the \emph{condition} for measurements of potential energy $V_{\mathrm{pot}} \left[ \circMI_{\:\mathbf{x}_I} \right]$ in mechanical systems.
-The Equipollence Principle as the principle of equivalence of cause and effect resp. the Principle of Conservation of Energy resp. the Principle of the Impossibility of a Perpetuum Mobile have their place not in physics but in a measurement theory.
-Lorenzen speaks of a \emph{measurement-theoretical a priori} \cite{Schlaudt}.
-Schlaudt explains: once one has accepted the conservation of energy in the sense of a measurement-theoretical a priori as the basis for quantification of energy and energy seems to be lost - then one simply did not consider a \emph{closed system}.
+The conservation of energy is very far from the status of an empirical law - as Schlaudt explains \cite{Schlaudt} - much more it is the basis for the quantification of ''vis viva'' $E_{\mathrm{kin}} \left[ \circMa_{\:\mathbf{v}_{a}} \right]$, the kinetic energy of individual particles and the \emph{condition} for measurements of potential energy $V_{\mathrm{pot}} \left[ \circMI_{\:\mathbf{x}_I} \right]$ in mechanical systems.
+The equipollence principle as the principle of equivalence of cause and effect resp. the conservation of energy resp. (in the practical form) the impossibility of a perpetuum mobile have their place not in physics but in a measurement theory.\footnote{In examination of Leibniz methodological principles Hecht \cite{Hecht - Ruben-Festschrift} remarks: ''Exclusion of a perpetuum mobile becomes for Leibniz the initial spark for introducing a method into natural science'' by which one can exactly determine (kinetic) energy. ''By an ideal machine (thought experiments with circular processes) one defines a measure... which facilitates quantitative comparison of motion. ...
+That such measure exists at all, can not be proven geometrically or physically; it requires a metaphysical explanation, which Leibniz expresses as (equipollence) principle, namely that the total cause must always equal the total effect.''} Lorenzen speaks of a \emph{measurement-theoretical a priori} \cite{Schlaudt}.
+Schlaudt explains: once one has accepted the conservation of energy in the sense of a measurement-theoretical a priori as the basis for determining the magnitude (quantification) of energy and energy seems to be lost - then one simply did not consider a \emph{closed system}.